Generally covariant quantum mechanics: Quantum mechanics-like applications

 where

-This has been set up to resemble some kind of quantum mechanics for a particle of mass $\mu$ on a 3-manifold with the spatial part of the metric plus an induced radial force potential.
-Although this only looks like (and isn't) what is normally meant by quantum mechanics, it has the merit that the KG flow/spacetme Schr\"odinger equation itself is coordinate invariant; we are only choosing to look at it a certain way with respect to a chosen coordinate time.
-This nevertheless allows us to use quantum mechanical methods to study the system in the Schr\"odinger representation.
-As in quantum mechanics, one can either solve this directly by integrating the first order PDE or one can find the eigenvalues $E_{KG}$ of the evolution operator, i.e. such that
+This has been set up to resemble some kind of quantum mechanics for a particle of mass $ m $ on a 3-manifold with the spatial part of the metric plus an induced radial force potential.
+Although this only looks like (and isn't) what is normally meant by quantum mechanics, it has the merit that the KG flow/spacetime Schr\"odinger equation is coordinate invariant; we are only choosing to look at it a certain way with respect to a chosen coordinate time (and then extending to allow plane waves in this direction).
+With this discussion, we are nevertheless led to a precise setting were we can ask for $\psi$ to be $L^2$ on position space and use standard quantum mechanical methods and language.
+As in quantum mechanics, one can either solve this directly by integrating the first order PDE (\ref{KGVeff}) or one can look for eigenvalues $E_{KG}$ and eigenfunctions of the evolution operator, i.e. such that

-which amounts to solving the KG equation $-\square + {m^2_{KG}\over\hbar^2}=0$ with `square mass'
+which amounts to (\ref{eptpsi}) solving the KG equation $\square = {m^2_{KG}\over\hbar^2}$ with `square mass'

-We may potentially be interested in all the eigenvalues $E_{KG}$, not only negative ones.
-Indeed, there is no specific massive KG field in the picture, we are just using the KG wave operator $\square$ to define the flow, which we then solve.
-We illustrate both the direct PDE method and the eigenvalue method analogous to the time-independent Schr\"odinger equation.
-The asymptotic form of solutions of the KG equation in a Schwarzschild background is known analytically in terms of Whittaker functions\cite{RowSte}, and exact solutions for more general Kerr black holes were noted in \cite{Bez} in terms of Heun functions.
+We may potentially be interested in all the eigenvalues $E_{KG}$, not only negative ones, since there is no specific massive KG field in the picture and we are just using the KG wave operator $\square$ to define the flow.
+We illustrate both the direct numerical PDE method and the eigenfunction method, and can consider the latter as

+for $\psi(r,\theta,\phi)$, where we subtracted the rest energy to match conventions of the ordinary time-independent Schr\"odinger equations.
+We will find solutions $\psi_E$ for $E<0$ that are much like those of a hydrogen atom.
+Also, to align with ordinary quantum mechanics, we will be interested in $p_t\le 0$ or equivalently $\omega\ge 0$ as explained in the introduction, see \cite{BegMa:cos}.
+The asymptotic form of solutions of the KG equation in a Schwarzschild background is known analytically in terms of Whittaker functions \cite{RowSte}, and exact solutions for more general Kerr black holes were noted in \cite{Bez} in terms of Heun functions.
 These can also be solved for exactly using MATHEMATICA, which is the approach we take.
 In both cases, graphs are presented in units with $\hbar=1$.